rgdaddio/gobotics/README.md

 Gobotics is a skunkworkds proof of concept project to help us learn more about golang/web development.
 It tries to focus on the IoT/device space.

 Currently it is composed of the following:
-* [`gobotics_server`](https://github.com/rgdaddio/gobotics/tree/master/cmd/server): REST API server (golang) - Simple CRUD REST API to add,get,update, & delete information on devices.
+* [`gobotics_server`](https://github.com/rgdaddio/gobotics/tree/master/server): REST API server (golang) - A simple CRUD REST API to add,get,update, & delete information on devices.
 * `gobotics_client`: a commandline client to the `gobotics_server` (golang)
 * `gobotics-frontend`: React Frontend web application